brandoncole/synthetic/README.md

 # Roadmap

 1. Technical Debt - the codebase is mostly a proof of concept right now.
 A lot of this code needs to be cleaned up.
-2. Dockerize - provide a `Dockerfile` and publicly available versioned image for others to use.
-3. Orchestration - provide configurations to deploy it on common orchestration systems like Kubernetes.
+2. Orchestration - provide configurations to deploy it on common orchestration systems like Kubernetes.
-4. Builds - configure an automated build for the project via a tool like Travis CI
-5. Completeness - flush out the implementation of the network, disk, memory and stdout tests
+3. Completeness - flush out the implementation of the network, disk, memory and stdout tests.
-6. Refine CLI - refine and document the command line interface and provide more examples
+4. Refine CLI - refine and document the command line interface and provide more examples.
+5. Generate Benchmarks - output numeric indicators that can be used to compare two clusters.

 # CLI